These keto pumpkin chocolate chip cookies have the perfect combination of two favorites: sugar-free chocolate chips and pumpkin.

 Bake for 20–25 minutes or until lightly brown around the edges.

 Store your sugar-free pumpkin cookies in the refrigerator in an airtight container for up to five days, or freeze them for up to three weeks.

 The Sugar Substitutes That Work

-When it comes to choosing your low-carb sweetener for these sugar-free pumpkin chocolate chip cookies, I have several options you can choose from.
+When choosing your low-carb sweetener for these sugar-free pumpkin chocolate chip cookies, I have several options you can choose from.

 First and foremost, you should know that my go-to choice is Lakanto monk fruit sweetener because the texture is spot on, and the best part is that there is barely any aftertaste.

-If you have struggled to find a sugar substitute that comes close to sugar, this monk fruit and erythritol blend may be just what you need.
+If you have struggled to find a sugar substitute close to sugar, this monk fruit and erythritol blend may be just what you need.

 I LOVE Lankanto because it behaves the most like sugar in my book.
 It’s the one I come to often for this very reason.

 That said, you should also know that I’m also partial to Swerve, an erythritol blend.